 Blackpool Airshow in 2017

-The Battle of Britain Memorial Flight, featuring a Spitfire, a Hurricane and a Lancaster Bomber, put on a hugely patriotic display in 2017.
+The Battle of Britain Memorial Flight put on a hugely patriotic display in 2017.
+Featuring a Spitfire, a Hurricane and a Lancaster Bomber.

 For the first time, the 2017 airshow included the Red Arrows on both days.
-Relive their famous fly-past along a packed-out Blackpool seafront in this video clip below –
+Relive their famous fly-past along a packed-out Blackpool seafront in this video clip –

 The RAF Red Arrows concluded the display on both days with their own display of aerial control and speed.

 See them arrive at Blackpool Airshow to perform their finale in this clip!